 Since 1968, Literacy Nassau has been training and supporting volunteer tutors to teach students in our programs.
 No special background or skill-set is required, just a passion for learning.
 Most of our programs meet at local libraries (days and evenings).
 Please review the types of programs we offer.
 When you attend our orientation workshop, you will become more familiarized with all of these programs and this will enable you to determine which one is the best fit for you.
-Please review the chart below to see if any of our available openings meet your volunteering needs.

 1. Small Group Instructor for English Language Learners (ELLs) - English Language Learners are immigrants who need to learn English language skills for survival.
 Our small group instruction courses are offered for beginner, intermediate, and advanced level English language learners.
 These groups meet for 3-6 hours for 10-week sessions at local libraries.